Jan 30, 2026

 Winning and promising projects will be:

-Published openly for the community.
+Published openly for the community

-Shared with relevant safety researchers.
+Shared with relevant safety researchers and policymakers.

 Why join?